-We examine the income tax return, its schedules and the forms sent by a trust, then we issue a notice of assessment.
+We examine the income tax return, schedules and forms sent by a trust, then issue a notice of assessment.

 However, we may review the return and issue a notice of reassessment within: